Diabetes in Cats: FAQs for Australian Cat Owners

 Limited FatChoose lean protein sources and avoid high-fat treats.
 Opt for omega-3 fatty acids from fish or flaxseed oil.

-Regular Meal ScheduleDivide daily food into two or more smaller meals to avoid blood sugar spikes.
+Regular Meal ScheduleDivide daily food into two or more smaller meals to avoid sugar spikes.
 Consistency is key.

 Fresh WaterEnsure your cat has access to clean, fresh water at all times.
 Dehydration can worsen diabetes.